King (SNK): Appearances

 King is a female Muay Thai fighter from France who dresses as a man in order to present herself as a reliable fighter, hide her true identity.
 In her debut game, Art of Fighting, King is hired by the criminal Mr. Big to work as a bouncer in his tournament.
 After King is defeated by the protagonists Ryo Sakazaki and Robert Garcia who were searching for Ryo's kidnapped sister, Yuri, King agrees to help them to find Mr. Big.
 In the sequel Art of Fighting 2, King enters into the first of the King of Fighters tournament in order to win the prize money to pay for an operation for her younger brother, Jan, to regain the use of his legs.
 In her ending, Ryo and Robert decide to use the prize money to pay for the operation in gratitude for helping them to find Yuri.
-In the Japanese animated television film Art of Fighting, King reprises her role from the first game, antagonizing Ryo and Robert as she works alongside Mr. Big.
+While King is absent from the initial release of Art of Fighting 3, she is set to appear in its forthcoming update, Art of Fighting 3 R. In the Japanese animated television film Art of Fighting, King reprises her role from the first game, antagonizing Ryo and Robert as she works alongside Mr. Big.
 Since Art of Fighting takes place in the same universe as SNK's IP Fatal Fury, writer Akihiko Ureshino suggested that while King and Ryo might become love interests, the two might not become a couple due to the latter's obsession with training as Ryo often appears in Fatal Fury installments and other works as an older fighter with King herself making a cameo in Fatal Fury: City of the Wolves.

 She is commonly playable in The King of Fighters as part of the Women Fighters debuting with Yuri and Mai Shiranui.
 She often switches with the Art of Fighting Team participating in new competitions.
 Across the series, King and Ryo are attracted to each other, resulting in gags where their teammates try to make them closer.
+Due to the character's constant development in regards to new special techniques the installment The King of Fighters '98 Ultimate Match, gave King an alternate persona based on her Art of Fighting incarnations.

 She also appears in spin-offs like The King of Fighters: Kyo as a recruitable fighter, Neowave, and the mobile game The King of Fighters All Star.
 The Chinese adaptation The King of Fighters: Destiny also has King participating in a tournament while an episode retells her first encounter with Ryo in Art of Fighting.
 In Andy Seto's manhua The King of Fighters Zillion, Jan is kidnapped by the terrorist organization NESTS leading to King to help them by taking Kyo and Yuki in exchange of him.
 Jan becomes the vessel of the ancient demon Orochi but Kyo rescues him after defeating the demon.
 King is also playable in the crossover fighting games Capcom vs. SNK: Millennium Fight 2000 and Capcom vs. SNK 2.
 She is also present in the Days of Memories love simulator.